In AT&T’s WarnerMedia spinoff, a Hollywood outsider again learns a tough lesson

 The lessons of AT&T-Warner will be parsed for years and focus on a slew of strategic, management and investment missteps.
 But some analysts and Hollywood veterans are increasingly raising a more fundamental point: that the culture of Hollywood may simply be too specific for a non-industry player to conquer it.

-“It feels a little like, ‘Here we go again,’ ” said Jonathan Kuntz, a preeminent expert on the American film business and a lecturer at UCLA.
+“It feels a little like ‘Here we go again,’” said Jonathan Kuntz, a preeminent expert on the American film business and a lecturer at UCLA.
 “When these outsiders ride into Hollywood, it almost never ends well.”

 A desire for glamour and the promise of synergy, he says, have blinded would-be conquistadors to the historical realities: Hollywood may attract many foreign players, but its cultural uniqueness eventually drives them out.